nipafx/nipafx.dev/content/articles/2016-06-13-implement-hashcode-correctly.md

 date: 2016-06-13
 slug: implement-java-hashcode-correctly
 canonicalUrl: https://www.sitepoint.com/how-to-implement-javas-hashcode-correctly/
-description: "So you wrote a nice equals implementation?
+description: "So you wrote a nice `equals` implementation?
 Great!
-But now you have to implement hashCode as well.
+But now you have to implement `hashCode` as well.
 Let’s see how to do it correctly."
-intro: "Hand in hand with a class's definition of equality goes a matching implementation of hashCode.
+intro: "Hand in hand with a class's definition of equality goes a matching implementation of `hashCode`.
 Again, there are a couple of things to be considered to get it right.
-Let’s check ’em out!"
+Let’s check 'em out!"
 searchKeywords: "hashCode"
 featuredImage: implementing-hashcode-correctly
 ---